Skip to main content

 }

-3. Create or Update a Document
+3. Create or Update a Prompt

-Create a new document or update an existing one in a single operation.
+Create a new prompt or update an existing one in a single operation.
 This endpoint provides more control than get-or-create, including the ability to update live commits with the force flag.
 Endpoint: POST /projects/{projectId}/versions/{versionUuid}/documents/create-or-update Path Parameters:

 • projectId: Your project ID (required)